All Episodes

 Pretty good.

-Actually, since you ask, I'm crushing them.
+Well, actually, since you ask, I'm crushing them.

-Too called up here to hit him.
+Too cold up here to hit them.

 Well, that's why I don't live up there.